nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Class 2 - Circuits & Transistors.md

 2. **F  22.3-22.4 Basic circuits and transistors**

 a.
 What is the difference between a pnp and an npn transistor?
+- An NPN transistor effectively amplifies a positive signal applied to its base, whereas a PNP transistor allows current to flow if a negative voltage is applied to it.
+Often NPN transistors are used in electronics as they transfer energy very quickly, and are
 b.
 What are the input and output value ranges for (i) 3V logic (ii) 5V logic?

 Textbook Questions: